What is Fergese?

 Instructions

-• Wash and deseed peppers.
-Halve 1-2 lengthwise, chop the rest.
-Dice fresh tomatoes if using.
+- Wash and deseed peppers.
+Leave 1 or 2 whole and just cut in half, chop the rest.
+Dice fresh tomatoes ( if using)

-• Sauté peppers in olive oil until fragrant.
-Set aside longer pieces.
+- Sauté peppers in olive oil until fragrant, for about 7 minutes.
+When done, set aside longer pieces.

-• Add tomatoes and onions to the pan, fry for 5 minutes, until soft.
+- Add tomatoes and onions to the pan with peppers, cook for 15 minutes, until soft.
 In the last minute add garlic.
 Then stir in paprika, sugar, and oregano.
 Cook until thickened, adjusting with water if needed.

-• Melt butter, and stir in flour until golden.
-Remove from heat, mix in cottage cheese and combine with peppers and tomatoes, simmer for 2 minutes to thicken.
+- Melt the butter, and stir in flour, fry until golden, one minute is enough.
+Remove from heat, mix in cottage cheese, Add cheese and flour mixture to peppers and tomatoes.
+Simmer for 2 minutes to thicken.

-• Preheat oven ( grill) and grease dish.
-Pour in mixture, top with reserved fried peppers.
+- Preheat the oven ( grill) and grease your baking dish.
+Pour in the mixture, and top it with whole peppers.
 Bake until golden, about 7 minutes.